carbon-design-system/ibm-products/packages/ibm-products/README.md

 **Note:** `@carbon/elements` rolls up a number of Carbon packages that could be installed independently.
-As this list of dependencies could change, we leave you to view `package.json` in ibm-cloud-cognitive if you wish to install individual packages.
+As this list of dependencies could change, we leave you to view `package.json` in ibm-products if you wish to install individual packages.

 ## Examples